fossabot/Warehouse/README.md

 ## Warehouse DSL

-Warehouse is a lightweight Kotlin DSL dependency injection library this library has an extremely faster learning and more human friendly logs unlike dagger and more explicit unlike koin it has graph nesting and multi-module support.
+Warehouse is a lightweight Kotlin DSL dependency injection library this library has an extremely faster learning curve and more human friendly logs unlike dagger and more explicit unlike koin it has graph nesting and multi-module support.

 ### Create